dotnet/docs/docs/standard/serialization/system-text-json-character-casing.md

 ---
-title: How to control character casing with System.Text.Json
+title: How to enable case-insensitive property name matching with System.Text.Json
-description: "Learn how to control character casing while serializing to and deserializing from JSON in .NET." ms.date: 11/19/2020
+description: "Learn how to enable case-insensitive property name matching while serializing to and deserializing from JSON in .NET." ms.date: 11/19/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]
 helpviewer_keywords: